therealPrathamesh/vit_energy_consumption_prediction/README.md

 If you have any questions, feel free to reach out:

+- Email: your-email@example.com
 - GitHub: [therealPrathamesh](https://github.com/therealPrathamesh)

 ## Credits

 - Developed by [Prathamesh Prabhu](https://github.com/therealPrathamesh)
+- Data provided by VIT
-- Used libraries and frameworks: TensorFlow, Flask, OpenCV, HTML, CSS, Bootstrap
+- Used libraries and frameworks: NeuralProphet, FastAPI, HTML5, CSS, JavaScript